Georg Schumann (resistance fighter): Nazi Germany

 Schumann co-founded one of the most active communist resistance groups that known as the Schumann-Engert-Kresse Gruppe, along with Otto Engert and Kurt Kresse.

 In the summer of 1944 Schumann and Engert were arrested by the Gestapo and severely tortured during interrogation.
 Schumann was sentenced to death for "preparation for high treason" and executed in Dresden on January 11, 1945.

 After the war, his urn was buried together with those of other leading members of the resistance group in Leipzig's southern cemetery in a prominent position on the central axis of the main path.

 His son Horst Schumann was chairman of the FDJ from 1959 to 1967.

 Honours

 Since 1945, a main street in Leipzig, the highway leading towards Schkeuditz and Halle, part of Bundesstraße 6 has borne the name Georg-Schumann-Straße.
 From 1972 until 1991, a barracks of East Germany's National People's Army in Leipzig's Möckern neighbourhood bore the name Georg-Schumann-Kaserne.
 Also here was a memorial to Schumann, which has since been torn down.
+Still, there is a memorial for the whole resistance group at a cemetery, designed by Walter Arnold.
 There is a school in Leipzig which as of 2021 is still called Georg-Schumann-Schule.
 In 1976, the DDR issued a 10 Pfennig postage stamp in his honour.

+The former court building where Georg Schumann was executed as well as a nearby street are still named after him.
+Today the Georg-Schumann-Bau is a university building of TU Dresden with a museum dedicated to victims of injustice during the Nazi regime and the GDR.

+As a former Reichstag member, the Memorial to the Murdered Members of the Reichstag also commemorates him.